debitoor/github-auth/README.md

 ```

 The authenticate middleware sets the `req.github` property to an object which contains
 `user` and `authenticated`.
-That way you can decide what to de with unauthenticated users
+That way you can decide what to do with unauthenticated users
 (redeirect them to the login page for example).
 If the `req.github` object is not present
 it means that the user has not tried to login, so you should redirect them to the github
 login page which is on `gh.loginUrl`